Phlorum - Page Content

 • Post-planning/permitting support, including sensitivity testing and the provision of technical responses to regulators to enable the discharge of air quality conditions.

-Why Choose Phlorum’s Data Centre Air Quality Assessment Services?
+Why Choose Phlorum’s Data Centre Air Quality Monitoring & Assessment Services?

-Phlorum’s air quality consultants are highly experienced in all aspects of Data Centre modelling and assessment, and have worked for a number of operators to enable them to obtain necessary planning or environmental permitting approvals to successfully operate back-up generators without regulatory restrictions on day-to-day operations.
+Phlorum’s air quality consultants are highly experienced in all aspects of Data Centre monitoring, modelling and assessment services and have worked for a number of operators to enable them to obtain necessary planning or environmental permitting approvals to successfully operate back-up generators without regulatory restrictions on day-to-day operations.

 Featured Case Study